 By Nataushia Miller

 I was once a slave to money.
 The lack of it, the need for it, the ever-fluctuating amount of it dominated my thoughts, emotions, actions, and in many ways, my life.
 The concept of money kept me up at night; its reality kept me anxious throughout the day.
 After experiencing ten months of homelessness in 2012, as an educated woman (with a master’s degree), wife, mother of one child while pregnant with number two, could you blame me?

 We didn’t become homeless overnight.
 It was a slow occurrence after an unexpected job loss two days before baby number one was born in July 2011.
 Such a traumatic experience opened my eyes to the lies I’ve been told for years: “Go to college and get a degree so you can get a good-paying job.
 Then start a family, buy a car, buy a home, etc.” Those lies that were probably once the truth back-in-the-day hoodwinked me into believing that life would unfold smoothly in chronological order because no one told me the real deal:

 “Inflation never ends!
 The job market is flaky!
 Unions no longer exist!
 The old retirement plan is extinct!
 Economy recessions occur in cycles!
 Unemployment is a reality!
 More importantly, homelessness does not discriminate!”

-After landing a one-bedroom apartment in November of 2012, after ten months of homelessness, one month before baby number two was born, I made it up that such a devastating blow will never happen again—not on my watch!
+After landing a one-bedroom apartment in November of 2012, after ten months of homelessness, one month before baby number two was born, I decided that such a devastating blow will never happen again—not on my watch!
 So, what did I do, you may ask?